-lir.data_strategies module
+lir.data_strategies package

-class lir.data_strategies.CrossValidation(folds: int, seed: int | None = None)[source]
+class lir.data_strategies.AutoCrossValidation(folds: int, shuffle: bool | None = None, random_state: int | None = None)[source]

 Bases: DataStrategy